 We attempted Oakes Peak three months ago.
 But as luck would have it, it snowed the day before.
 So we spent hours going through fresh powder.
 Later we turned around and snowshoed on the roads near Oakes Creek.

-I first saw Oakes Peak from Damnation Peak less than a year ago.
-It was the first peak between Goodall Creek and Bacon Creek drainages we had ever climbed.
-Though, it was only a matter of time before we went up to Oakes Peak.
-So we could get a slightly different perspective.
+I first saw Oakes Peak from Damnation Peak under a year ago.
+It was also our first time visiting the area between Goodall Creek and Bacon Creek drainages.
+However, it was only a matter of time before we came to Oakes Peak.

 See more trip photos here.